olehhasii/gym-react/README.md

 2. Navigate to the root directory of the project.
 3. Install the dependencies using npm install for both the client and server folders.
 4. Create a .env file in the server part, and set the required environment variables for MongoDB connection, and JWT secret.
-5. Start the client `npm start` and server `npm run devt` concurrently in the root directory.
+5. Start the client `npm start` and server `npm run start:dev` concurrently in the root directory.
 6. Access the web-app in your web browser at http://localhost:3000.

 ## Contributing